microsoft/GoTFlow/README.md

 ## Dependencies

-To use this project, you need to have the following dependencies installed:
+To use this project, you need to have the following dependencies:

-- Python 3.10 or higher
+- Install Python 3.11 or higher

-- AzureOpenAI Key
+- Prepare AzureOpenAI Key

   You are required to use your own Azure openai key to access the Azure openai API (AOAI).

   What you need to do is just to put your Azure openai key in a plain text file named openai_key.txt and put it in the conf directory of this project.

 - Run
 	```
 	pip install -r requirements.txt
 	```
+  before run the got_engine.py

+- Run
+    ```
+    set PYTHONPATH=%PYTHONPATH%;src
+    ```
-  before run the cot_engine.py
+  before run the got_engine.py

-- `utils` module for LLM configuration and GPT processing

 # Usage